Live Animal/Pet Check in

-- have a plastic door
+- Have a plastic door;

-- be secured with zip ties, snap or zip tie fasteners, duct tape or rubber bands
+- Be secured with zip ties, snap or zip tie fasteners, duct tape or rubber bands;

-- be secured with a lock
+- Be secured with a lock;

-- be small enough that any part of the animal’s body may protrude through any openings in the kennel.
+- Be small enough that any part of the animal’s body may protrude through any openings in the kennel.

-Your name, address, and phone number must be on the kennel, along with your signature certifying the animal has been offered food and water within four hours of scheduled flight departure.
+The name, address, and phone number of the passenger must be on the kennel, along with the signature certifying the animal has been offered food and water within four hours of scheduled flight departure.

 Up to 2 pets of the same species and similar size may travel in the same carrier, provided no body parts protrude from the carrier and the animals are not in distress.